ArthurLeFloch/ImageEditor/README.md

 # ImageEditor

-VueJS website made to regroup some image processing methods learnt in image processing courses.
+Vue.js website made to regroup some image processing methods learnt in image processing courses.
 The server uses Flask, and the Vue app communicates with the server with `POST` requests.

 ## Installation